 There is an urgent need to clarify how international law protects rights in situations of border death and loss, to recognise the rights of families and to define states’ duties.

-Whilst the numbers of deaths in relation to the numbers of persons undertaking the dangerous journey may be regarded as small, any such death is one too many.
-Already this year at least 4000 people have died.
+Already in 2017 at least 4002 people are known to have died.
 Most were women and children.
 Unhappily, the deaths will continue to occur, in particular when States, including those parties to the 1951 Refugee Convention, struggle to meet their moral and legal commitments.

-The majority of those who have arrived in Europe have fled war, conflict or persecution.
-While about 4000 are known to have died in the first eight months of 2016; many more are missing.
+Very many of those who have arrived in Europe have fled war, conflict or persecution.
+While about 4002 are known to have died since 1 January 2017; many more are missing.
 The names of most of the dead and missing are not known; their families have not been traced, and where bodies have been found, they are often buried in unmarked graves.
 Families do not know if a missing relative - a parent, spouse, brother, sister or child - is alive or dead.
 As has been said by UN Special Rapporteur, Agnes Callamard, in her August 2017 report ‘Unlawful death of refugees and migrants’ “This represents one of the great untold tragedies of this catastrophe, one that triggers the responsibility of States to provide dignity and accountability in death.”

 Procedures for how the dead should be recorded, their mortal remains identified, and families traced in situations of conflict are set out in international humanitarian law.
 Drawing on international human rights law, principles have been developed to protect the rights of the missing and their families in other situations of death and loss: enforced disappearance, internal displacement, and humanitarian disaster.